 a) Only fuel from the appointed fuel supplier is permitted.
-This fuel will be available at all official events (Official Testing Session, Free Practice, Qualifying Practice, Warm-up and Race(s)), and will conform to this appendix specification.
+This fuel will be available at all official events and will conform to this appendix specification.
 Use of this fuel without any addition or alteration is mandatory.

 4. Fuel Sampling and Testing